Welcome to The Burial Insurance Manifesto, the #1 online resource for burial insurance.

 My name is Drew Gurley and I’m the founder of Redbird and have been working in the burial insurance market since 2009.

-We would love the opportunity to earn your business and help you with your burial insurance policy when the time is right, and you are ready.
-I hope you enjoy the information below and share it with your friends and family as it has been a great resource for thousands of people.
+Our team would love the opportunity to earn your business and help you with your burial insurance policy when the time is right, and you are ready.
+I hope you enjoy the information below and share it with your friends and family as it has been a great resource for thousands of people across the United States.

 Thanks for visiting and reading,